 - Pop-Star Composer: He's done a lot of work for film and theater, and even won an Academy Award for his soundtrack for The Last Emperor.

 - Precision F-Strike: He's apparently got no qualms about cussing, but keeps the shock value by limiting it to two or fewer songs per album.

-- Pretty Fly for a White Guy: Byrne was accused of this during the height of Talking Heads' popularity with his funk and World Beat influences.
+- Pretty Fly for a White Guy: Byrne was accused of this during the height of Talking Heads' popularity with his funk and World Music influences.

 - Princess in Rags: Remedios Romualdez in "Every Drop of Rain" and "You'll Be Taken Care Of".
 She's connected to a powerful and influential family, but can barely pay her housekeeper, Estrella Cumpas.
 She insists that one of her children will restore the family's fortune and repay Estrella some day.

 - Rage Against the Heavens: "Something Ain't Right":Come on down, you old fart!